kuzzleio/documentation/README.md

 ## Writing tests

-To write tests for code-example, you have to put an YAML file in front of snippets file with the same name of the snippet you want to test
+To write tests for snippet, you have to put an YAML file in front of snippets file with the same name of the snippet you want to test

 ```yaml
 name: Create document